 Doing the Activity

 Read “In the Forest of S.T.
-Shrew” to take children on a journey to the forest floor from the viewpoint of a small, and often overlooked, forest creature.
+Shrew” (also available in Spanish) to take children on a journey to the forest floor from the viewpoint of a small, and often overlooked, forest creature.

 Ask the following questions: